Impact of Not Completing My Classes

 What steps do I take if I stop attending or withdraw from all classes?

-Read communications from CCD.
+Read all communications from CCD.
 CCD will calculate the amount that must be repaid, based on how many days you attended.
 The Financial Aid Office will send communications to the mailing address on your file with the amount you must repay.
 If CCD is required to report to the federal government any grant overpayment, you must repay the overpayment directly to the U.S. Department of Education within 45 days of being notified by CCD.
 You will be ineligible to receive financial aid at ANY school until the funds are repaid in full.

 How can funds be repaid?